 Patients with spontaneous bacterial peritonitis should be treated promptly and remain on long-term antibiotic therapy to prevent the development of HRS.
 Those with sepsis from other sources should also be treated promptly to limit the release of sepsis-related vasoactive mediators.

-Prognosis for Type 1 HRS is less than 10%, with an average survival of just less than 2 weeks.
+Prognosis for Type 1 HRS is poor, with an average survival of just less than 2 weeks.
 Type 2 HRS survival is dependent on the severity of the Child-Pugh class of liver disease, but generally more chronic and median survial was 6 to 12 months without treatment.